RohitBandaru/rohitbandaru.github.io/_posts/2021-08-14-Self-Supervised-Learning.md

 Self-supervised learning has been long applied in NLP, but as Yann LeCun and Ishan Misra point [out](https://ai.facebook.com/blog/self-supervised-learning-the-dark-matter-of-intelligence/), it is much harder to apply to vision.
 In NLP, language models are often trained with self supervision.
 Given a some text, you can mask a word and try to predict it given the rest of the text.
 There is a limited vocabulary, so you can assign a probability to each word.
 This is the basis of many popular NLP methods.

-{% include figure.liquid loading="eager" path="assets/img/blog/self_supervised_learning/nlp.png" caption="Predicting masked words in NLP" class="img-fluid mx-auto d-block" width=400 %}
+{% include figure.liquid loading="eager" path="assets/img/blog/self_supervised_learning/nlp.png" caption="Predicting masked words in NLP" class="img-fluid mx-auto d-block" alt="Predicting masked words in NLP" width=400 %}

-{% include figure.liquid loading="eager" path="assets/img/blog/self_supervised_learning/image_patch.png" caption="Predicting patches of an image is much harder." class="img-fluid mx-auto d-block" width=300 %}
+{% include figure.liquid loading="eager" path="assets/img/blog/self_supervised_learning/image_patch.png" caption="Predicting patches of an image is much harder." class="img-fluid mx-auto d-block" alt="Image SSL with patches" width=300 %}

 The analogue for vision is to mask a patch of an image and try to fill it in.
 However, because there is an intractable number of possible ways to fill in an image, you can't compute a probability for each one.
 There can also be a large number of possible solutions.
 For example, in the image above, there is many facial expressions the dog could have.
 The NLP approach is straight forward but cannot be directly applied to vision.